altocodenl/tagaway/readme.md

 - Share & manage
    - Share/unshare with email: signup, login, or go straight if there's a session.
    - Mark tags shared with user with something.
-   - If two shared tags from different users have the same name, put "@email"
+   - If two shared tags from different users have the same name, put "@email".
    - Authorization to see or ignore share.
    - Share/unshare tag with a link (takes you to special page even if you're logged in, with go back to my pictures).
 Query against it as well with tags that are in those too?
    - Upload to shared tag.